Trussardi: Licenses

 In 1983, Trussardi Junior, the children's clothing line of the maison, was launched for the first time.
 In 2009, Trussardi licensed the management of the brand, both in terms of production and distribution, to Idea and, since 2013, to the Italian company Pinco Pallino.
 In 2016, the partnership with Brave Kid (of OTB group) began with the first autumn/winter 2017/18 collection.
 Since 2020, the license for Trussardi Junior collections has been entrusted to Arav Fashion Group.

 In 2010, Trussardi entered into a licensing agreement with Charmant for the design, production, and distribution of the eyewear line, which transferred to De Rigo in 2015.
 Since 2022, Trussardi continues to produce its own line of eyeglasses and sunglasses, together with GO Eyewear.

-The Trussardi Parfums line, admired worldwide for the iconicity of its fragrances, is currently developed by Angelini Beauty, the brand's licensee since 2012.
+The Trussardi Parfums line, known for the iconicity of its fragrances, is currently developed by Angelini Beauty, the brand's licensee since 2012.

 In 2014, a partnership was signed with Morellato for the launch of the Swiss production line Trussardi Orologi, and subsequently, in 2022, for Trussardi Jewels.

 A collaboration with Manifattura di Valduggia S.p.A. began in 2014 for the creation of Trussardi Beachwear, Underwear, and Nightwear.
 In 2022, the license for the Beachwear line was entrusted to AREA B.

 In 2014, a licensing agreement was signed with Club House_ Luxury Living Group, marking the birth of Trussardi Casa, on the occasion of the Milan International Furniture Fair.
 In 2015, in collaboration with Zambaiti Parati SPA, the distribution of Trussardi Wall Decor products began.
 In 2023, Trussardi and Luxury Living Groups announced the new project Trussardi Residences, the result of a partnership with MIRA Developments, with the creation of the first fully furnished residential complex Trussardi Casa in Dubai.
 Phase II was launched in 2025, featuring two residential towers and additional facilities.

 In 2016, Trussardi partnered with Lardini to launch Trussardi Elegance, a men's formalwear line, inaugurated in Milan with the Fall/Winter 2017–18 collection.